dune73/test-4/tutorial-8/README.md

 Outgoing average:   0.0000    Median   0.0000    Standard deviation   0.0000
 ```

-If we compare this to the first run of the statistic script, we reduced the average score from 12.6 to 1.6.
-This is very impressive.
-So by focusing on a handful of high scoring requests, we improved the whole service by a lot.
+If we compare this to the first run of the statistic script, we reduced the mean incoming score from 12.6 to 1.6.
+This is very impressive in light of just seven requests that we tuned: By focusing on a handful of high scoring requests, we improved the whole service by a lot.

 We could expect the high scoring requests of 144 and 171 to be gone, but funnily enough, the cluster at 74 and the one at 93 have also disappeared.
-We only covered 7 requests in the initial tuning, but two clusters with alerts from over 350 are completly gone, too.
+We only covered seven requests in the initial tuning, but two clusters with alerts from over 350 requests are completly gone as well.
 And this is not an exceptional effect.
-It is the standard behaviour if we work with this tuning method: a few rule exclusions that we derieved from the highest scoring requests does away with most of the false alarms.
+It is the standard behaviour if we work with this tuning method: a few rule exclusions that we derieved from the highest scoring requests will kill with most of the false alarms.

 Our next goal is the group of requests with a score of 60 so we can then lower the anomaly score threshold to 50 in the 2nd reduction round.
 Let's extract the rule IDs and then examine the alerts a bit.